 There’s something about visiting a library that makes reading more exciting as a kid.
 Take your child to the local library and let him or her choose from a seemingly limitless number of books in a variety of different genres and themes – it’s language arts paradise!

-Math can be a challenging subject for many children, but here’s an effective solution: try using a variety of media to boost your child’s progress while making learning fun at the same time.
-Use math games, YouTube videos, and catchy songs as teaching tools.
-You’ll be surprised how much mixing up your media can help your child more easily master tricky math concepts.
+Math can be a challenging subject for many children, but it’s important one for your child to have on their regular daily homeschool schedule.
+Try using a variety of media to boost your child’s progress while making learning fun at the same time.
+Use math games and catchy songs as teaching tools.
+You’ll be surprised how mixing up your media can help your child master tricky math concepts.